User’s Guide to CGNS#

 Diagram showing CGNS layout of Elements_t boundary face nodes

-Layout of additional `Elements_t` boundary face nodes.
+Layout of additional `Elements_t` boundary face nodes.#

-The overall layout of the CGNS file is the same as that shown previously, except that there would also be a FlowSolution_t node under Zone 1, and this node would have the children nodes GridLocation, Density, and Pressure.
+The overall layout of the CGNS file is the same as shown previously, except that there would also be a FlowSolution_t node under Zone 1, and this node would have the children nodes GridLocation, Density, and Pressure.

 When writing boundary conditions to a CGNS file for an unstructured zone, one can follow the same general procedure outlined previously for a structured zone.
 In other words, the boundary conditions can be defined for point ranges or for individual points, where the points refer to nodes (vertices) of the grid.
 Coding would be essentially the same as that presented before, except that the points and/or ranges are now one-dimensional (there is only one index), as opposed to three indices for 3-D structured arrays.